hubtype/botonic/doc-botonic/docs/components/components-carousel.md

 }
 ```

-## Add arrows to both sides of the carousel
+## Customize or disable arrows on both sides of the carousel

-You can add, disable and customize arrows displayed on the left and right sides of a carousel.
+You can disable or customize arrows displayed on the left and right sides of a carousel.

 <img src="https://botonic-doc-static.netlify.com/images/dynamic_carrousel_arrow.png" width="200">